rust-lang/blog.rust-lang.org/posts/2020-09-10-wg-prio-call-for-contributors.md

 ## Ok, but can I actually contribute?
 I don't feel skilled enough

 Yes, you are!
 There will always be one or more members available to explain, mentor and clarify things.
 Don't be shy and do not refrain from asking questions.
+You will very quickly be able to give a helpful opinion in our discussions.

 Everyone can contribute on their capacity and availability.

 ## Where do we hang out

 One of the great things of the Rust governance is its openness.
 Join our stream [#t-compiler/wg-prioritization][zulip-wg-prio] and peek at how we work and if you want, also feel free to keep an eye to the weekly Team Compiler official meetings on [#t-compiler/meetings](https://rust-lang.zulipchat.com/#narrow/stream/238009-t-compiler.2Fmeetings).
-You can even simply just hang out on our Zulip stream, see how things work and then get involved when you feel to.
+You can even simply just hang out on our Zulip stream, see how things work and then get involved where you feel able.

 The main contact points for this working group are Santiago Pastorino (`@Santiago Pastorino` on Zulip) and Wesley Wiser (`@Wesley Wiser` on Zulip).